async-marketing/marketplace/README.md

 - Tests were not written due to the severe time constraints
 - Proper route protection was not added due to the time constraint (e.g. all users can see all stores and manage all stores)
 - Form validation was not added due to time constraints as well as proper disabling of buttons to prevent inadvertent actions.
-- NextJS was used only because I my machine was already setup for node and would help expedite the build out of this demo
+- NextJS was used only because my machine was already setup for node and would help expedite the build out of this demo
 - The application is using a Stripe Account that is not fully onboarded...thus the ability to create onboarding links via the sdk is failing.
 I have manually onboarded a connected account using the Stripe web interface.
+All newly created account will remain in the restricted state.
 - The application uses MySQL as a data store but due to time constraints I did not create a dockerfile and initialize a MySQL container for local development
 - ABC Provisions is the merchant that has been setup manually and has a fully enabled Connected Account.
 All other accounts will be restricted.
 ## Data Model